uhaseeb85/Research/README.md

-# Bank IVR Authentication System - Complete Guide

-A comprehensive, enterprise-grade multi-factor authentication system for bank customers via IVR (Interactive Voice Response) systems, built with Spring Boot 2.7.18.
-Features brand-aware authentication, DNIS support, trust-based authentication, and comprehensive security controls.

 ## 🚀 Overview

 This system provides secure, stateful authentication for bank customers through IVR systems using dynamic question flows, token validation, and brand-specific configurations.
-The system is designed to be completely self-contained with **no external database dependencies** - all data is stored in-memory using Java collections.
+The system is designed to be completely self-contained with **no external database dependencies** - all data is stored in-memory using Java collections.built with Spring Boot 2.7.18.
+Features brand-aware authentication, DNIS support, trust-based authentication, and comprehensive security controls.

 ## ✨ Key Features